-What is the BTEC Level 2 Diploma in Children’s Care, Learning and Development?
+What is the BTEC Level 2 Diploma in Children’s Play, Learning and Development?

-This is a one year course for anyone who is interested in working with children aged 0- 8 years.
-It is equivalent to four GCSEs at A* - C. You will study a variety of topics including children’s development, keeping children safe, communicating with children, and supporting children’s play and learning.
+This is a one year course for anyone who is interested in working with children aged 0- 5 years.
+It is equivalent to four GCSEs at A* - C. You will study a variety of topics including child development, working in early years settings, caring for children and supporting children’s learning through play.

-Is the BTEC Level 2 Diploma in Children’s Care, Learning and Development suitable for me?
+Is the BTEC Level 2 Diploma in Children’s Play, Learning and Development suitable for me?

 How will I learn?